ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-10-my-2016-goal-teach-a-coding-classes-i-wrote-to-200-students.md

 * April: 11 Delivered

-So after a little addition you end up realizing 38 Students have received instruction in classes I have developed this year.
+So after a little addition, you end up realizing 38 Students have received instruction in classes I have developed this year.
 Do a little multiplication and you realize that 246 hours of teaching have been received by these worthy students.

 How I am counting: Even if the class is more than 1 day, it only counts as 1 class.
 If someone attends more than one class from me during the year, they get counted as a student in each class.